TomAFrench/poap/README.md

 Claim steps:

-1. The user enters the claim url on the client app: `https://app.poap.xyz/claim/{my-event}`
+1. The user enters the claim url on the client app: `https://checkin.kickback.events/claim/{my-event}`
 2. The client app, obtains the _signer ip_ from the _backend api_; and tests it can connect to it.
 3. The client app, obtains the user's _address_ from the user's wallet (Metamask for example)
 4. The client app, post a claim request to the signer, with the user's address.
-5. The signer service, receives the claim request, validates it's for the correct event, and cryptographicaly signs the request.
+5. The signer service receives the claim request, validates it's for the correct event, and cryptographically signs the request.
 6. The client app ask the user to signed the "signed claim request" it has receieved from the signer.
 7. The client app sends the double signed claim request (signed by the user and the signer) to the backend server
-8. The backend server, checks the correctness of both signatures and if everyting ok call the smart contract to mint a token for the user
+8. The backend server, checks the correctness of both signatures and if everything is ok then it stores the proof to give to the event admins afterwards

-## Deployed Contracts

-Poap contract is already deployed in:

-- **Ropsten** `0x50C5CA3e7f5566dA3Aa64eC687D283fdBEC2A2F2`
-- **Mainnet** `0x22C1f6050E56d2876009903609a2cC3fEf83B415`

 ## Setup